Author: Jake Whitacre

 Strategies To Retain Your Workforce

-With more than 1,700 radiology job openings nationwide and many practices actively seeking to hire, keeping radiologists in their current roles has become a pressing concern.
-Dr. Jay Parikh from the University of Texas MD Anderson Cancer Center pointed out that this challenge is not new.
-Even before the COVID-19 pandemic, turnover rates were steadily increasing due to growing imaging demands and changes in workflow.
-Understanding these factors is key to developing effective strategies for building a stable radiology workforce.
+With more than 1,700 radiology job openings nationwide and many practices actively hiring, retaining rads has become a growing concern.
+During the ARRS Wellness Summit, Dr. Jay Parikh of University of Texas MD Anderson Cancer Center emphasized that this challenge predates the COVID-19 pandemic.
+Turnover rates were already rising due to increasing imaging volumes, workflow changes, and mounting operational pressures.

-Dr. Parikh introduced a model emphasizing professional fulfillment as the antidote to burnout.
-Fulfillment arises from cultural wellness, efficient practice environments, and personal resilience.
-Importantly, he challenged the outdated notion that burnout is due to a lack of physician resilience, citing studies showing that physicians often have higher resilience than the general population.
-Instead, system-level factors, like workload, organizational culture, and operational inefficiencies, play a larger role.
-Creating a positive culture, supporting professional development, encouraging self-care, and fostering social connection are all critical to improving fulfillment and keeping radiologists engaged.
+Fulfillment as Counterbalance: Dr. Parikh dubbed professional fulfillment as the most effective antidote to burnout.
+Fulfillment is shaped by cultural wellness, efficient practice environments, and personal resilience.
+He challenged the notion that burnout stems from insufficient physician resilience, noting evidence that physicians often demonstrate higher resilience than the general population.
+Instead, system-level issues—workload intensity, organizational culture, and operational inefficiencies—play a larger role.

 • Defining a Well Day at Work